acornelissen/acornelissen.github.io/writing/ph/trip35_sr_mistake.md

 What can be easier than sharing the technical details and final results of a mistake that I'm sure many have made before me?

-I am known to buy impulse buy film, especially when that film is something interesting.
+I am known to impulse buy film, especially when that film is something interesting.
 If you have a look at my [Instagram profile](https://www.instagram.com/a.l.b.e.r.t.c) you'll see I am inclined towards process and experimenting, and with a bit of luck I get a good photo every now and then.
 I've been following the work of [Camera Rescue](https://camerarescue.org/) for quite some time, and one evening they posted about a new film stock being made in Finland, [Santa RAE 1000](https://santa1000.com/).
 And so I ordered a few rolls (as one does).

 The first roll of 120 was shot in my Mamiya C220.
 I exposed that at 800, because 1000 ISO isn't something you'll find on most meters, developed as normal in Ilfotec HC, and was quite happy with the results.